Quasolaris/NewPipePlaylistExtractor/README.md

 - Run script

 ## Android

+For a step-by-step guide for the installation on Android [click here](todo), following is a quick set up guide for experienced users.

 To use the script on Android you need to usw Termux and install a few packages:

 - Install [Termux](https://termux.com/)